 This section explains how memory is managed by the eProsima Micro XRCE-DDS library and how it can be configured and customized by the user.
 For more information regarding the internal handling of the memory in eProsima Micro XRCE-DDS, refer to the detailed analysis and memory profiling here.

 Executable code size¶

-To manage the executable code size, the library can be compiled enabling or disabling several profiles.
+To tune the executable code size, the library can be compiled enabling or disabling several profiles.
 To add or remove profiles from the library, enable or disable them as CMake arguments.
 More information can be found at: eProsima Micro XRCE-DDS Client.

-- The history of a reliable stream is used for recovering from lost messages and speeding up the communication.
-For output streams, more history value will allow writing and sending more messages without waiting for confirmation.
-If a history of an output stream is full (no messages were still confirmed by the Agent), no more messages can be stored in the stream.
-For input streams, the history is used for recovering faster when the messages are lost using less extra band-width.
-If your connection is highly reliable and to save memory is a priority, a reduced history can be used.
+The history is used for recovering lost messages and for speeding up the communication.
+For output streams, a bigger history will allow writing and sending more messages without having to wait for confirmation.
+However, if the history of an output stream is full (no messages confirmed by the Agent yet), no more messages can be stored in the stream.
+For input streams, the history is used for recovering lost messages faster while reducing the bandwidth.
+If the connection is highly reliable and saving memory is a priority, a reduced history can be used.

 MAX_MESSAGE_SIZEthat can be sent or received.
 The transport uses the MTU value to create an internal buffer.